coldnebo/stateful_controller/README.md

   def run
     # NOTE: unlike Rails, the default render will not be 'run.html.erb', but
-    # instead will be defined by which views the action transitions are allowed
-    # the aasm block above!
+    # instead will be defined by the aasm block above!

+    # StatefulController acts like a dynamic dispatcher to your
+    # views, but instead of hand coding manual 'redirect_to' or
+    # 'render view' in various actions, the dispatcher is governed by the state machine.
   end

   def clean